The-AVR/AVR-2022/docs/content/advanced-vrc-drone-assembly/t-265-camera-mounting/_index.md

 You should have printed the
 [T-265 mount from the pre-requisites section]({{< relref "../../" >}})
-of this GitBook.
+of this documentation.
 The 3D printed mount will attach to the back of the T-265 using two M3 screws.

 ![The T-265 is attached to the 3D printed mount with M3 screws](t265_parts.jpg)